dana-khaing/Airline_Reservation_Project/GO_LIVE.md

 ## 1. Real flight inventory

-**This is the biggest open gap and isn't started.** The app currently sells seats on flights created by hand through `/admin` or `priv/repo/seeds.exs` — there is no connection to real airline schedules, fares, or seat availability.
+**This is the biggest open gap and is only partially started.** The app still sells seats on flights created by hand through `/admin` or `priv/repo/seeds.exs` — the booking/checkout flow has no connection to real airline schedules, fares, or seat availability yet.
-Selling real flights means one of:

-- Integrating a GDS/NDC aggregator (e.g. Duffel, Amadeus for Developers, Travelport) — each requires its own business application, contract, and API credentials, and a non-trivial amount of new code (a `Flights.Supplier` adapter, most likely, mirroring how `Payments` already abstracts over a real/stub client).
+What exists so far: `AlbertAirline.Flights.Supplier` — a search-only adapter for real flight offers and seat maps against Duffel (`AlbertAirline.Flights.Supplier.DuffelClient`), mirroring how `Payments` abstracts over a real/stub client.
+It is **not wired into anything** — `AlbertAirline.Bookings`'s seat-claim transaction still operates entirely on local `AlbertAirline.Flights.Seat` rows, and no LiveView calls `Supplier`.
+Remaining to actually sell real flights:

+- [ ] Get a Duffel test access token (`DUFFEL_API_KEY`, free, no business
+      verification required — see README.md) and validate `DuffelClient`'s
+      response parsing against a real sandbox response; it was built against Duffel's published schema only, not exercised live.
+- [ ] Decide how supplier offers replace or coexist with admin-curated flights in flight search/listing.
+- [ ] Redesign the seat-claim transaction: it currently relies on a partial unique index on `bookings.seat_id` against a permanent local seat row.
+Duffel offers/seat maps expire (typically ~20-30 minutes) and aren't local rows — booking a real seat means creating an Order against Duffel inside (or coordinated with) the payment flow, not claiming a local row.
+- [ ] Apply for Duffel production access (business verification, banking details for settlement) once ready to move off `duffel_test_...`.
-- Or deliberately keeping this as an admin-curated flight list (a smaller operator model) — in which case this item is done as-is, and the rest of this checklist is what actually matters.
+- Or deliberately keep this as an admin-curated flight list (a smaller operator model) — in which case the `Supplier` adapter above is optional scaffolding, not a requirement, and the rest of this checklist is what actually matters.

 Decide which model this is before treating anything else here as "launch readiness."